WLJSTeam/wljs-docs/docs/frontend/Advanced/Dynamics/Performance tips.md

 ```
 ![](./../../../Screenshot%202025-05-09%20at%2010.10.55.png)

-This will still work, but inefficient.
-Each update of `vec` will cause **3 subsequent reevaluation of Arrow primitive**.
+This will work, but will be slightly inefficient when it comes to large arrays of data or multiple copies of `Arrow`.

-Try to minimize to a single instance of `vec` ✅
+Try to minimize to a single instance of `vec` :

+__Best approach__ 👌

 ```mathematica
 vec = {1,1};